This Study Says These Are the Top 5 Side Gigs for Making the Most Money

 If you’re curious about how much you could make, Lyft has a calculator to see how much you could make.

-Uber comes in closely behind its competitor.
-Earnest states that the average Uber driver makes $364 a month.
+Uber comes in closely behind its competitor in the report.

-More recently, in November 2017, the average driver in the U.S. made $556.22 a week.* Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.
+More recently, in December 2018, 20 hours of driving per week earned driver partners an average of $304.34.* Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.

 Here’s a link to apply with Uber.